 Method 3: Adding the Date Using Code

-This next method is a bit more tricky for those who don’t know how to add code to a website.
+This next method to show the date in WordPress is a bit more tricky for those who don’t know how to add code to a website.
 And because this method depends heavily on the theme you are using, I can only provide general information.

 First, let’s take a look at the code:

 This code will always display the current date and time according to your WordPress time format.
 Thus, if you do not like the format being displayed, you only need to change the format settings and not the code.

 However, the problem here isn’t the code, but its placement.